How To Host Thanksgiving Dinner

 3 Days Before Thanksgiving:

-A few days before Thanksgiving, iron table linens, designate serving platters, and make sure your glassware and silver sparkles.
+Prepare Table Settings: iron table linens, designate serving platters, and make sure your glassware and silver sparkles.

 Make cranberry sauce and refrigerate.